ZhgChg.Li

 }

-Murmur… Actually, I initially wanted to switch entirely to the new UIViewPropertyAnimator and recommend everyone to use it, but I encountered a very strange issue.
-When performing a full-page gesture return Pop animation, if the gesture is released and the animation returns to its original position, the items on the Navigation Bar above will flicker with a fade-in and fade-out effect… I couldn’t find a solution, but reverting to UIView.animate resolved the issue.
-If there’s something I missed, please let me know <( _ _ )>.
+Actually, I originally wanted to switch everything to the new UIViewPropertyAnimator and recommend everyone to use it, but I encountered a strange issue.
+When doing a full-page gesture pop animation, if the gesture is released and the animation resets, the navigation bar items at the top flicker with a fade in and out… I couldn’t find a solution.
+However, using UIView.animate does not have this problem.
+If I missed anything, feel free to let me know <( _ _ )>.

-Problem image; + button is from the previous page
+Problem image; the + button is the previous page

-Problem image; + button is from the previous page
+Problem image; + button is the previous page’s

-In practice, different animation effects will be created in separate classes.
-If you find the files too cluttered, you can refer to the packaged solution at the end of the article or group related (Present + Dismiss) animations together.
+In practice, create separate classes for different animation effects.
+If you find the files too scattered, you can refer to the bundled solution at the end of the article; or group the related (Present + Dismiss) animations together.

 transitionCoordinator